 We found this restaurant when we were staying at Ekkamai.
 It’s a great affordable and atmospheric choice, with a Thai and western menu.
 I ordered a Thai sausage fried rice and lemongrass drink and they are both delicious.

 Address: 119 ถนน สุขุมวิท 57 Khwaeng Khlong Tan Nuea, Khet Watthana, Krung Thep Maha Nakhon 10110泰國

 Kaiton Pratunam 紅大哥水門雞飯

-One of the most famous place for chicken rice is Kaiton Pratunam.
-Expect to be queueing for a while because it is a popular spots for local and tourists alike.
+One of the most famous places for chicken rice is Kaiton Pratunam.
+Expect to be queueing for a while because it is a popular spot for locals and tourists alike.
 However, the restaurant has kept the price of chicken rice at 40 baht, which is extremely affordable.